 Instead of placing the scallions in a jar, you can use a paper towel and storage bag.
 First, wrap the green onions in a slightly damp paper towel.
 The dampness provides the humidity needed for proper storage; if the towel is too wet though, it can promote rotting.
 If you prefer, you can sprinkle the towel with water after wrapping the green onions.
 Place the wrapped scallions inside a plastic bag or storage container; it doesn't need to be sealed airtight.
 Remoisten the paper towel if it dries out and replace it if it becomes too wet.

 Keep Onions Past Their Prime

-If you have onions lying around that are past their prime, you don't have to throw them out.
+If you have onions lying around that are deteriorating, you don't have to throw them out.
 You can employ a few different methods that will actually cause them to regrow.
-First, cut off one inch of the green part of each onion (keeping the white part with the roots, and plant it in your garden or in a pot on your windowsill, your onions will regrow themselves.
-If you just snip off the tops whenever you need green onions but leave the white part with the roots planted in the ground, your onions will grow back yet again.
-You can keep doing this as long as you don't disturb the roots.
+First, cut off one inch of the green part of each onion (keeping the white part with the roots intact) and plant in your garden or in a pot on your windowsill, root-end buried in the soil.
+Any time you need some green onion, snip off some of the tops, leaving the white part with the roots planted in the ground.
+The onions will grow back again, and you can keep doing this as long as you don't disturb the roots.
 In many places, green onions will even survive the winter.